MEMBERS AND FRIENDS

 Scraping and Painting:

-- Clean and paint rust lines on outside of ship from water draining down - Port side turret and stairways.
+- Clean rust lines on outside of ship from water draining down - Port side turret and stairways.
 (Please use Terry Cloth)!
+(May need to be prepared and painted again)?

-- Paint (or treat) all four lifeboat cradles – (installed within the last two years)
+- Prepare and Paint (or treat) all four lifeboat cradles – (installed within the last three years)

-- Paint downpipes on starboard side "Scotch Yellow" (Like the pipes on the Port Side)!
+- Prepare and Paint downpipes on starboard side "Butterscotch Yellow" (Like the pipes on the Port Side)!

 - Paint walkways on both port and starboard sides.
-(Start with port side first).
+Tile red (Start with port side first).

 - Paint ceiling in the display area on the starboard side and other areas in the display area.
 (Need Scaffolding or scissors lift to complete this task).